Skip to main content

 }

 Typed helpers are also available on Canvas (definition.toSignature) so group/chain/chord APIs produce strongly typed TaskResult<T> streams.
 Need to tweak headers/meta/queue at call sites?
-Wrap the definition in a TaskEnqueueBuilder and invoke await builder.enqueueWith(stem);.
+Start from definition.buildCall(args, ...) when you need the explicit advanced transport path.

 Enqueue options